 As per the invoice dispute law in most countries, the vendor must be notified of the discrepancy before 21 days of receiving the invoice.
 The client should send an email with the invoice attached to the vendor with the reasons for rejecting the payment for the invoice.
 If the customer has spoken to a person, then the date of the communication, the position held by the person and the details of the conversation should be included.

 The next step is the invoice correction where the customer has to attach the invoice with an invoice return letter stating the reason for return and the correction expected from the vendor’s side.
 The customer has to keep a copy of this letter and invoice.
 There are many invoicing mistakes that the business should avoid before sending them to their customers.

 Once, the invoice is received, the vendor can initiate the remedial action against the invoice dispute.

 Tips to deal with invoice dispute:

 Every business should keep records of all emails and other correspondences along with the bill details of time, costs and other factors.
 This record will help in case the customer raises an invoice dispute.
 The records will function as evidence when the vendor refutes the claim of the customer.

-Lack of clarity in payment terms often leads to invoice dispute.
+Lack of clarity in payment terms often leads to invoice disputes.
 One of the efficient ways to handle this situation is to specify the terms of sale clearly in every invoice.
 Sending reminders to clients when the due date for the bill approaches can ensure timely payment.